 Inmates have to give information about each visitor to the jail.
 Your visitor’s information will be put into a Visiting log as an authorized visitor.
-All visitors has to provide proof of identification.
-Any visitors that arrives for visitation late or that does not have a visting order will not be allowed to visit the inmate.
+All visitors have to provide proof of identification.
+Any visitors that arrives for visitation late or that does not have a visitation order will not be allowed to visit the inmate.

 Visitation procedures are always changing, so check the jail site before you go to visitation.

 Phone Calls & Phone Usage Policy

 All phone calls from jail are collect calls or through a pre-paid phone account.
 These phone calls are generally more expensive than phone calls made outside of jail.
 There are certain restrictions about how often you can use the phone, but you should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules and are disciplined, an inmate’s phone privileges may be limited or forbidden completely.

 The Grant County Jail phone number is: (509) 754-2011